A Simpler, Better Approach to Managing People at Your Consulting Firm (Including Yourself)

-For any role at your consulting firm (including yours), and any assignment, describe each of The Three Rocks in a handful of bullet points.
+For any role at your consulting firm (including yours), and any assignment, describe each of the 3 Rocks in a handful of bullet points.

-You can also array The Three Rocks in the form of a performance scale, like the example below:
+You can also array the 3 Rocks in the form of a performance scale, like the example below:

 What’s one consulting behavior that you’d characterize as Rock Star!
 Rock Solid, or Rock Bottom?